Julie’s Swiss Muesli

 But even the tastiest food can sometimes be nothing special to look at, as in today’s recipe.
 My Swiss Muesli is cold, gray and lumpy, but mmmmm is it good.

 Apparently Muesli was invented by a Swiss physician for his patients around 1900.
 I wonder what medicinal qualities he thought Muesli had?
 There are dry varieties available in cereal boxes these days, but this recipe I’m sharing here is closer to the original, gloppy mixture – it’s made with milk and yogurt and needs to be stored in the refrigerator.
 I don’t think I’ll take a picture of the Muesli in our fridge right now, because it looks, well, cold, gray and lumpy.
 It would never hold a candle to the ice cream photo above.
 But Swiss Muesli is delicious!
 And nutritious.
 And it’s filling (my mom would have said, “this sticks to your ribs!”)
-And if you use good yogurt, it’s probiotic.
-(If you don’t know what that is, ask my daughter Sharon.)
+And if you use good yogurt, it’s probiotic and so good for digestion.

 So, if you’re willing to sacrifice visual appeal for delectability, here’s something to try: